-Activate WiFi station mode by selecting Enable WiFi STA at the top of the form.
+Activate WiFi station mode by checking Enable WiFi STA box at the top of the Configuration -> WiFi -> Station configuration page.
 In this mode the router becomes a client station.
 It will receive data packets from the available access point (AP) and send data from cable connection via the WiFi network.
 You may set the following properties listed in the table below.